mmaxss/rshell/src/README.md

 for semicolons and the commentHandler truncates the commands after the #.
 Finally the handler function is the special exit function Ctrl C.

-Currently, echo cannot handle strings with spaces.
-When a command fails, || and ; do not run.
+Currently, the program cannot handle strings with spaces.
+However, the program can handle spaces when input from the shell.
+When a command fails, || and ; do not run. || also runs even if the previous command does not fail.